metno/S-ENDA-documentation/source/general_conventions.rst

 MAJOR.MINOR.PATCH format.
 (Reference: `<https://semver.org/>`_)

-It is good practice to use ``0`` as the MAJOR version during the initial development stage, and increment the MINOR number for each release up until it is ready for production use.
+It is good practice to use ``0`` as the MAJOR version during the initial development stage, and increment the MINOR number for each release up until it is ready for production use and a 1.0 release.

-The main benefit of semantic versioning, when followed properly, is that other software that depends on these software packages have some idea what to expect from the version numbers, and can configure their own dependency requirements accordingly using broader filters rather than depending on pinning to specific versions or commits in a project's release history.
+The main benefit of semantic versioning, when followed properly, is that other software that depends on these software packages have some idea what to expect from the version numbers.
+It is then possible for the developer to configure their own dependency requirements accordingly, using version ranges and filters rather than version pinning or pinning to specific commits.

 .. _Semantic Versioning: https://semver.org/